tmtxt/tmtxt.github.com/_drafts/2018-09-24-2-3-search-trees.md

 In practice, 2-3 trees are usually implemented indirectly through **left-leaning red-black BSTs**, which encode a 3-node as two 2-nodes joined by a left-leaning red link - same performance guarantees, much simpler code.
-That's a topic for another post.
+See next post